githubmofaizan/Websphere_MQ_Scripts/README.md

 (X + Y + Z + 5) = T/N
 (5 + 5 + Z + 5) = 300/3
 Z = 100 - 15 = 85s
-Therefore, you need to update the line 48 will sleep 85.
+Therefore, you need to update the line 49 as sleep 85.